 “Who will I dance with now?”

 In A Brother Betrayed I have scenes of premature labor and delivery, as well as the care of preemies.
 To make the scene real, I interviewed an obstetrician and a neonatologist.
 Their information added hugely to the story’s authenticity.
-Some scenes of domestic violence would not be nearly so effective had it not been for the people who shared their traumatic experiences with me.
-Also, a worker at a metropolitan women’s shelter lent a powerful sense of reality to my subplot when she met for an interview at a public place, told me just her first name, and let me know that only a few in the police department knew the shelter’s location.
+Some scenes of domestic violence would not be nearly so effective had it not been for the people who had shared their traumatic experiences with me.
+Also, a worker from a metropolitan women’s shelter lent a powerful sense of reality to my subplot when she met for an interview at a public place, told me just her first name, and let me know that only a few in the police department knew the shelter’s location.
 Why the secrecy?
 She didn’t know me, and she had no idea whether I might be an abuser’s sister, girlfriend, or mother, who was pretending to be an author seeking information that could lead a perpetrator to his escaped victim.
 The seriousness of domestic violence and the protection of its victims suddenly hit home.

 The Internet is another go-to place, but it’s wise to check a variety of sources.
 The World Wide Web isn’t known for its infallible accuracy.
 Another source may be old newspaper files.
-I know newspapers in some towns and cities have “morgues” that can provide a wealth of information from the past.
-These are stored on microfiche and can be read (and perhaps printed out) on machines at their offices.
+Many newspapers have “morgues” that can provide a wealth of information from the past.
+These are stored on microfiche and can be read (and possibly printed out) on machines at their offices.
 Old obituaries are especially helpful because they are filled with details about the lives and times of the deceased that are seldom if ever included these days.
-I learned a lot about my great-great grandfather from his obit when I was doing research for a family history book.
+For example, I learned a lot about my great-great grandfather from his obit when I was doing research for a family history book.

 Hopefully, these suggestions will help you get started on the journey of a lifetime—the road to publication.
-Anyone who says that writing a book is easy or that you should get off your backside and get a real job has obviously never done it.
+Anyone who says that writing a book is easy or that you should get off your backside and do something productive has obviously never done it.
 Creating a cohesive, well-written, compelling story requires hard work, long hours, and emotional endurance.
-The product comes only after much research and seemingly endless days, weeks, months, perhaps even years of writing, rewriting, editing, and rewriting again.
+The finished product comes only after much research and seemingly endless days, weeks, months, perhaps even years of writing, rewriting, editing, and rewriting again.
 But when you hold in your hand your finished book, hot off the press, you know it was worth all the effort.
 You may even want to do it again.